gitoqe/practical_js/README.md

+# practical_js
-# practical_js repo will contain some js/html/css code for practical course of JS
+this repo will contain some js/html/css code for practical course of JS